-- Password Manager Pro supports http-01 and dns-01 based domain validations.
+- Key Manager plus supports http-01 and dns-01 based domain validations.
 Choose the challenge type based on your requirements.

 - For dns-01 based domain validation, if you are using your configured DNS account for challenge verification, make sure that the status of the chosen DNS account is marked Enabled under Manage → DNS.

 - Option to change the private key currently works only with the RSA key algorithm.

 Step 3: Let's Encrypt challenge verification